 Starting from v2.7.0 LaserGRBL support WiFi connection with ESP8266 allowing each hobbyist to get rid of the usb cables between the pc and his engraver.

 How to use ESP8266 in your grbl engraver

 - First of all you must buy any ESP8266 module.
-I suggest any cheap module from ebay like ESP-01
+I suggest any cheap module like ESP-01

 - As second step you need to load a special software on your ESP module.
 To do this you need a USB-serial converter (like those used to program arduino).